remijouannet/graftorio2/README.md

 ### Prometheus

 to see if Prometheus is scraping the data, load `localhost:9090/targets` in a browser and confirm that the status is "UP".
-you should the the targets from `config/Prometheus/Prometheus.yml`.
+you should see the target from `config/Prometheus/Prometheus.yml`.

 ### Grafana